MrGeislinger/mlops-example-spam-detector/README.md

 ## GCP

-> Make sure you have a GCP project setup already
+> Make sure you have a GCP project setup already.
+>
+> Also may need to authenticate before pushing Docker image: https://cloud.google.com/container-registry/docs/advanced-authentication#gcloud-helper

 ### Cloud Run